atifaziz/Jacob/README.md

 converters, but did not want to compare more low-level/extensive deserialization code with Jacob's high-level API.

-By exercising different distribution of elements in the GeoJSON array, where in one case we distribute elements evenly using a round-robin distribution mechanism, and in the other case we benchmark the worst-case scenario performance of `JsonReader.Either`, we measure the following:
+By exercising different distribution of elements in the GeoJSON array, in one case we distribute elements evenly using a round-robin distribution mechanism.
+In another configuration, we benchmark the worst-case scenario performance of `JsonReader.Either` by deserializing an array with elements of type `MultiPolygon`.
+We measure the following:

 BenchmarkDotNet=v0.12.1, OS=Windows 10.0.22000
 Intel Core i7-1065G7 CPU 1.30GHz, 1 CPU, 8 logical and 4 physical cores